 The next step is becoming well versed in all the ways said habit may benefit you, says Dr. Schacter, because it will help you commit.
 Afterwards, it’s all about setting realistic and measurable goals.

-And don’t be shy about your intentions, if you want to drink a eight glasses of water per day – shout it from the rooftops.
+Don’t be shy about your intentions!
+If you want to drink a eight glasses of water per day, shout it from the rooftops.
 But seriously, Dr. Schacter suggests telling people you trust so they can support you throughout the process and hold you accountable.
 Similarly, she says you should avoid those who bring you down and don’t share your goals.
-If you want to eat healthier, you may want to rethink hanging out with your fast-food addict friend (at least temporarily).
+If you want to eat healthier, you may want to rethink seeking support from your fast-food addict friend (at least temporarily).

 It’s also important to understand that a major part of forming a new habit is identifying the bad habits preventing it from happening and how to break them, says Dr. Schacter.
 In my case, the bad habits I have to break in order to meditate each morning or evening (the easiest times to fit it into my schedule) are to stop checking my phone first thing when I wake up, and watching too much TV before bed, neither of which are especially good for me.

-According to Charles Duhigg, author of The Power of Habit, the best time to change a habit is on vacation – because your usual environmental cues are missing.
-For example, if you’re used to smoking during your afternoon break, a week away from your desk and co-workers may help you ditch that pattern.
-You may even realize the reason you’re smoking is out of boredom and that you should look for a healthier pick-me-up.
-If you can’t get away any time soon and can’t seem to accomplish your goals, consider switching your surroundings.
+According to Charles Duhigg, author of The Power of Habit, the best time to change a habit is on vacation, because your usual environmental cues are missing.
+For example, if you’re used to smoking during your afternoon break, a week away from your desk (whether you’re back in an office or working from home these days) may help you ditch that pattern.
+You may even realize the reason your smoking is out of boredom and that you should look for a healthier pick-me-up.
+If you can’t take time off soon and can’t seem to accomplish your goals, consider switching your surroundings.
 For me this could mean something as simple as changing which room I meditate in.

 Dr. Schacter says part of what stands between me and my meditation practice is a very common mistake: I’m being too hard on myself.
 A lot of people use making mistakes as a reason to justify falling off the bandwagon, when in reality imperfection is part of the process of adopting a new habit.
 “Be accountable for your mistakes, but continue to move forwards,” she advises.

 Although there have been various studies on the subject, there’s no consensus regarding how long it takes for a new behavior to become automatic.
 Everyone is different and some habits are easier to form than others explains Dr. Schacter.
-So don’t dwell on the numbers and focus on the process.
-Here’s to a more mindful 2017.
+So don’t dwell on the numbers, and instead focus on the process.
+Here’s to a more mindful new year.